We are NIR

 NIR has zero tolerance for any form of bribery and corruption and we are committed to the highest ethical and professional standards in accordance with our Code of Conduct.
 NIR’s Whistleblower function is an important tool in ensuring that we comply with these values.
 We encourage and expect all relevant parties to speak up and report any behaviour in relation to NIR’s operations that is unethical, illegal or contrary to NIR’s Code of Conduct

-A intro to NIR
+A introduction to NIR

 EXECUTIVE SUMMARY